lankan01/cheminfor_projects/README.md

 This repository hosts a linear regression model for predicting aqueous solubility (LogS) using molecular descriptors.
 It follows the methodologies by Delaney and Pat Walters, aiming to refine the prediction of solubility from chemical structures.

+## Background

+Aqueous solubility is a key factor in drug discovery.
+If a compound is not soluble, it will usually have poor bioavailable, making it difficult to use in in-vivo studies, and ultimately to deliver to patients.
+Solubility can even be a problem in early discovery, as poorly soluble compounds can create problems for biochemical and cellular assays.

+Given my background in life sciences, predicting solubility seemed like a reasonable first cheminformatics project.

 ## Features

 - Implements linear regression with descriptors: LogP, Molecular Weight, Rotating Bonds, Aromatic Proportion.